MauriceElliott/Swell/README.md

 # Swell

-A shell written in swift with a distinctly British flavour.
+A shell written in swift for personal learnings.

 Swell is a passion project and a necessity, I am a full time DevOps engineer, scripts are my bread and butter, so having a robust programming suite that I can feel comfortable solving the mirriad of issues I have, is my objective with this project.

 I am also looking to delight, to provide a feature rich, beautiful out of the box experience.
+This Shell does not aim to be posix compliant.